-It also depends on what type of betting you’re seeking.
-Futures markets, like which team will win the Super Bowl each year, have lines up months in advance.
+It also depends on the type of betting.
+Like if you’re betting on the Super Bowl, futures markets have lines up months in advance.
 Which sport you want to bet on impacts this as well.

 In a roundabout way, think of this as a “sale.”
 Sportsbooks will offer a better “price” to entice you to “buy” into a betting market.
 It’s a win-win, depending on how you bet and if the event goes in your favor.
 The sportsbook gets more handle while you get a better return if you win.

-Most often, sportsbooks offer these for major events, such as a UFC bout, featuring well-known fighters.
+Sportsbooks often offer these if you’re betting on the UFC, featuring well-known fighters.
 For the most part, they’re free to customize these to their liking.
 Within regulatory limits, the only restrictions are sportsbooks’ imaginations.

 You’re probably familiar with loyalty or rewards programs offered by a wide array of companies.
 This is essentially the same thing.
 When you hit a certain milestone in either dollars wagered or a number of wagers placed with a sportsbook, it will give you this token.

 Usually, it does come with some restrictions, like minimum odds on a bet for which you want to apply the token.
-It’s a good idea to read all the conditions before you use the token, so you don’t have any unpleasant surprises later.
+It’s a good idea to read all the conditions before using the token, so you don’t have any unpleasant surprises later.